racoelhosilva/ESOF_ECOnnect/README.md

 At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates that you can use the technology, for example, show a screen with the app credits (name and authors).
 -->

 The vertical prototype we developed was implemented with the integration of the camera and the Firebase technologies in mind (Firestore and Cloud Storage).
-For that, we developed a simple post creation and visualization system.
+For that, we developed a **simple post creation and visualization system**.
 By opening the app, one can see all the posts currently in the database.
 When a post is created, by taking a picture with the camera, the image is sent to Cloud Storage and a new `Post` object is stored in the database.

 <p align="center" justify="center">
   <img width=300 src="img/vertical-prototype.png"/>